 CAP 590: Capstone

-The primary objective of this course is to serve as a capstone experience for students through the process of writing a thesis (or optionally, taking comprehensive exams).
+The primary objective of this course is to serve as a capstone experience for students through the process of writing a thesis (or optionally, taking comprehensive exams or completing a summative project).
 This course is not graded, but is Pass/Fail.

 ELE 501: Modular Elective